MyPureCloud/developer-center-blog/README.md

 Parameter | Description
 --------- | -----------
 title     | Article title
-date      | YYYY-MM-DD formatted date, this date should match the date specified in the containing folder tags      | comma separated list of tags that apply to the article author    | The email address of the author
+date      | YYYY-MM-DD formatted date, this date should match the date specified in the containing folder.
+This should be the current date or earlier. tags      | comma separated list of tags that apply to the article author    | The email address of the author